tomwimmenhove/subarufobrob/README.md

 The rolling code used by the keyfob and car is predictable in the sense that it is not random.
 It is simply incremental.

 # Impact
-An attacker can 'clone' the keyfob and, when increasing the rolling code with a sufficiently high value, effectively renders the user's keyfob unusable.
+An attacker can 'clone' the keyfob and, unlock cars and, when increasing the rolling code with a sufficiently high value, effectively renders the user's keyfob unusable.

 # Affected vehicles
 The exploit has only been tested on a 2009 Subaru Forester, but the same fob is used, and should work on, the following vehicles: